SilasD12/Active-Directory-Homelab/docs/group-policy.md

 - **Password Policy**
   - This policy sets password requirements to make domain accounts more secure.
   - The policy is linked domain-wide and set in the Default Domain Policy GPO, since it already has a password policy applied.
-  - What changed was the maximum password age to 90 days, minimum password length to 10 characters, and the 5 passwords rememebered.
+  - What changed was the maximum password age to 90 days, minimum password length to 10 characters, and the 5 passwords remembered.
     - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/9bdeea45-0dbc-4dad-b669-94abe3a1a213" />

   - What this mirrors: